 BOOT HISTORY TIMELINE

 Football during this time period become increasingly popular especially in England, the majority of people were playing in work boots which were very hard and heavy and not designed for running or kicking, they often had steel caps which meant if you tackled someone and ended up kicking them by accident well you can imagine it wouldn’t feel very nice.
 Later on these boots had metal tacks or studs put into the bottom of the boot so players had more grip and wouldn’t slip over, later on in this period the first ever official football boots were made from leather, they were heavy and thick and went right up to your ankle.
 They would weigh around half a kilogram and double this when wet.

-This period of 1900 to 1940 was thwart with war so football boots stayed very much the same, the likes of Valsport and Gola (originally known as Bozeat) become popular makes during this period.
+This period of 1900 to 1940 was dominated by world wars, so football boots stayed very much the same, the likes of Valsport and Gola (originally known as Bozeat) become popular makes during this period.

 During the 1940-1960s the WWII was finishing and the design of the boots were changing drastically, they become lighter and flexible, the idea of creating boots that were solely for protection was dropped and a focus on a boot that would be light, agile and give the user a better kick were main factors for new boots.
 The end of this period saw a lighter than ever boot that had a lower top so it gave users a more flexible boot.

 Boots became even lighter and now colours were introduced in the Seventies so that players didn’t only have an option of black or black, they could have a variety of colours.
 The first white boots and first other than black pair were the idea of Hummel, Marketing Director Brian Hewitt.
 They were worn Everton’s Alan Ball in the 1970 Charity Shield match, where he was referred to as twinkle toes by the commentator.